 Using high-pressure water, as from a car wash facility, could damage the radiator fins and impair the radiator's effectiveness.
 Do not obstruct or deflect airflow through the radiator by installing unauthorized accessories in front of the radiator or behind the cooling fan.
 Interference with the radiator airflow can lead to overheating and consequent engine damage.

 Radiator Hoses -

-Check the radiator hoses for leakage, cracks or deterioration, and connections for leakage, or looseness each day before riding the motorcycle, and in accordance with the Periodic Maintenance Chart
+Check the radiator hoses for leakage, cracks or deterioration, and connections for leakage, or looseness each day before riding the motorcycle, and carry out the maintenance and adjustments in accordance with the Periodic Maintenance Chart.

 Coolant -